The Fuller Foundation Board of Directors

 Roy Rogers has been a private investor and general partner of two venture capital funds, following a position as senior vice president and managing partner at Hambrecht & Quist.
 He began his career as a development engineer at the Sylvania Electronic Defense Laboratory after earning a BS from Oregon State University in 1956 and an MS from Stanford University three years later.
 In 1967 he accepted the position of director of the Advanced Technical Division at the Quantum Science Corporation, followed by a position with First San Francisco Financial Corporation as a specialist in financial analysis of tech-oriented companies.

 Daniel L. Villanueva

-Danny Villanueva is a partner in the private equity firm of RC/Fontis Partners, LP.
+Danny Villanueva is a partner in the private equity firm of Rustic Canyon/Fontis Partners, LP.
 He led the launch of Major League Soccer in Southern California as president of the Los Angeles Galaxy.
 He is also known for his role as cofounder of Moya, Villanueva & Associates Inc., a national marketing and public relations firm.
 Danny cofounded Radio America Inc., a company involved in nationally syndicated programming and radio station ownership, and has managed Spanish-language television stations KTVW-TV of Phoenix and KMEX-TV of Los Angeles, both Univision affiliates.
 He received a BS degree from Stanford University.